 There are a couple of costs to consider.
-There is a cost to have someone facilitate drafting the QDRO, which we offer at a flat fee of $350, a very reasonable fee compared to others.
-I’ve seen some charge as much as $2500 to prepare a QDRO.
-Yikes!
+There is a cost to having someone draft the QDRO, which generally ranges from $450-$1000.
 Additionally, each plan charges an administrative fee on their side as well.
+That fee generally ranges from $350-$1000.
 Thus, if you are dividing up several plans, the administrative process may become costly.

 Important things to know about QDRO's:

-2. When receiving retirement funds as part of your divorce settlement via a QDRO, it is the only opportunity to take cash out of a retirement account before age 59.5 without having to pay an IRS 10% penalty.
+When receiving retirement funds as part of your divorce settlement via a QDRO, you have the opportunity to take cash out of a retirement account before age 59.5 without having to pay an IRS 10% penalty.
 (Taxes will still need to be paid on the amount withdrawn from a pre-tax account.)
-Talk to your financial planner about the best way to handle retirement funds you are receiving as part of a divorce settlement.
+Talk to your CDFA about the best way to handle retirement funds you are receiving as part of a divorce settlement.

-3. Complete the division of assets as soon as possible once you have the decree.
-There are several circumstances that can occur in the meantime if you wait (e.g., the market drops substantially).
+Complete the division of assets as soon as possible once you have the decree.
+There are several circumstances that can occur in the meantime if you wait (e.g., the employer changes plan providers or the market drops substantially).
 This can make it particularly difficult if you need cash from the account.